layoutBox/FlexLayout/README.md

 * `padding(_ insets: UIEdgeInsets)`
 Set all paddings using an UIEdgeInsets.
 This method is particularly useful to set all paddings using iOS 11 `UIView.safeAreaInsets`.
 * `padding(_ insets: NSDirectionalEdgeInsets)`
 Set all paddings using an NSDirectionalEdgeInsets.
-This method is useful to set all padding using iOS 11 `UIView. directionalLayoutMargins` when layouting a view supporting RTL/LTR languages.
+This method is particularly useful to set all padding using iOS 11 `UIView. directionalLayoutMargins` when layouting a view supporting RTL/LTR languages.
 * `padding(_ value: CGFloat) `
 * `padding(_ vertical: CGFloat, _ horizontal: CGFloat)`
 * `padding(_ top: CGFloat, _ horizontal: CGFloat, _ bottom: CGFloat)`